LinbuduLab/json-to-type-graphql/README.md

 - `readonlyProps`: Prop names included by it will be attatched with `readonly` keyword.
 - `sort`: Should sort generated class in normal order like `P-C1-C11-C12-C2-C21-C3-C31`. `default: true`.

-### Postprocesser
+### Postprocessor

-Postprocesser is used to apply some post-processing works on generated source (`SourceFile`), you can use [ts-morph](https://ts-morph.com/) for simple and flexiable AST operations, which also powers the generator part.
+Postprocessor is used to apply some post-processing works on generated source (`SourceFile`), you can use [ts-morph](https://ts-morph.com/) for simple and flexiable AST operations, which also powers the generator part.

-#### Postprocesser.Options
+#### Postprocessor.Options

-- `customPostprocesser`: Custom post-processer accepts the source and perform extra options.
+- `customPostprocessor`: Custom post-processor accepts the source and perform extra options.

 ### Checker